 \section{Introduction}

-Representing and understanding the 3D geometric structure of molecular systems is of crucial importance across a multitude of scientific domains, including life science~\citep{eslami2022artificial}, drug discovery~\citep{blanco2023role}, and material design~\citep{pyzer2022accelerating}.
-This is largely owing to the fact that 3D structures mostly determine molecular properties and effects of various downstream tasks which are hardly captured by 1D representations such as SMILES of chemical molecules and amino acid sequences of proteins.
-In recent years, geometric graph neural networks~\citep{schutt2018schnet, satorras2021n, liao2022equiformer} that perfectly model the physical interactions between atoms and conform to the E(3) symmetry of physics, have emerged as powerful tools for characterizing the geometric structure of small molecules and proteins, leading to remarkable performance in molecule property prediction~\cite{zhou2023uni}, protein generation~\cite{watson2023novo}, antibody design~\cite{xu2022geodiff, hoogeboom2022equivariant, kong2023end}, etc.
+Understanding and accurately representing the 3D geometric structure of molecular systems is critically important in numerous scientific domains, such as life sciences~\cite{eslami2022artificial}, drug discovery~\cite{blanco2023role}, and material design~\cite{pyzer2022accelerating}.
+This significance arises because 3D structures largely determine molecular properties in downstream tasks, which cannot be effectively captured by simpler 1D representations like SMILES for chemical molecules or amino acid sequences for proteins.
+Recent advances in geometric Graph Neural Networks (GNNs)~\cite{schutt2018schnet, satorras2021n, liao2022equiformer} have enabled the accurate modeling of physical interactions between atoms while respecting the E(3) symmetry inherent in molecular systems.
+These models incorporate 3D coordinates for each node, ensuring that scalar attributes and dynamic processes remain invariant or equivariant under E(3) transformations.
+Strategies such as irreducible representations~\cite{thomas2018tensor}, frame averaging~\cite{puny2021frame}, and scalarization mechanisms~\cite{schutt2018schnet, satorras2021n} have been employed to preserve the E(3) symmetry.
+Geometric GNN models have demonstrated remarkable success in various applications, including molecular property prediction\cite{zhou2023uni}, protein generation~\cite{watson2023novo}, and antibody design~\cite{xu2022geodiff, hoogeboom2022equivariant, kong2023end}.

-Adopting deep learning for scientific purposes faces a central challenge: the shortage of labeled data.
-To address this issue, recent researchers have incorporated the concept of self-supervised pretraining techniques from Natural Language Processing (NLP), exemplified by models like BERT~\cite{kenton2019bert} and GPT~\cite{radford2018improving}.
-Their experiments confirm that the models pretrained from large-scale unsupervised 3D molecules do exhibit improved performance in downstream tasks after fine-tuning with labeled data.
-In general, existing pretraining methods on 3D molecules mainly focus on \emph{one pretrained model for one domain}.
-These include small-molecule-specific models ~\cite{luo2022one, jiao2023energy}, protein-specific models~\cite{zhang2022protein}, and dual-tower architectures which can cope with two domains of small molecules and proteins but still leverage one tower for one domain separately~\cite{zhou2023uni, feng2023protein}.